 If you maximize the details in an image, the bitrate will probably increase and you might get a reduced frame rate.

-Go to Settings > Stream and set the compression as low as possible.
+Go to Video > Stream > General and set the compression as low as possible.

-Go to Settings > Stream and turn off Zipstream functionality.
+Go to Video > Stream > Zipstream and select Off.

 Handle scenes with strong backlight